 2 The Square

-If you are submitting your appeal by post you should fill in three copies of the appeal form.
+If you are submitting your appeal by post, you should fill in three copies of the appeal form.
 You may photocopy the form and send a copy to the LPA and keep a copy for yourself, but you must send the original to the Planning Inspectorate.
-You can use appeal forms provided by the Planning Inspectorate for the appropriate form and guidance is available on planning permission and appeals on GOV.UK.
+You can use appeal forms provided by the Planning Inspectorate.
+The appropriate forms and guidance are available on planning permission and appeals, on GOV.UK.